Artificial Intelligence

 “There are already quite a few established players on the market, already building full-stack quantum computers, and the industry is looking at them to see where they are going,” he says, adding that rival full-stack start-ups may only emerge when it becomes clearer how the existing companies (and technologies) fare in the emerging markets for quantum.

-“I wouldn’t be surprised if there are 10 new full-stack quantum companies coming up next year, but they will be more focused on the enabling technologies and the component business,” says Hauer.
-“We’ve also seen a shift, with some of the current full-stack quantum companies seeing themselves more as a system integrator, so not needing to build everything up and down the chain themselves, or in the stack, but rather buying in more components.
+“I would be surprised if there are 10 new full-stack quantum companies coming up next year, but there will be more companies focused on the enabling technologies and the component business,” says Hauer.
+“We’ve also seen a shift, with some of the current full-stack quantum companies seeing themselves more as a system integrator, so not needing to build everything up and down the technology stack, but rather buying in more components.
 That means a component business opportunity will arise.”

-For Hauer, who worked in a start-up called GlassDollar as a COO for three years, talking to researchers keen to start businesses is part of the job and one he understands from both sides, now regularly attending events to give advice.
+For Hauer, who worked in a start-up called GlassDollar as a COO, talking to researchers keen to start businesses is part of the job and one he understands from both sides, now regularly attending events to give advice.
 It’s part of the process, he says, and this is a lesson for any business looking to meet some of today’s toughest challenges.

 Working as a technology journalist and writer since 1989, Marc has written for a wide range of titles on technology, business, education, politics and sustainability, with work appearing in The Guardian, The Register, New Statesman, Computer Weekly and many more.